 So where do you start?
 Take a look at some of these tactics below:

-- Provide more precise engagement for your readers.
-Give them the option to read a specific piece of content on Facebook or Google+ page.
+Give them the option to read a specific piece of content on your Facebook page.
 Send them a specific Tweet on your Twitter feed and encourage them to comment and engage with your content.